rasadariranasinghe/project_3/README.md

 ## Visualizations
 The project includes visualizations such as:
-- Heatmaps showing the density of crimes across different neighborhoods.
-- Time series plots illustrating the changes in crime rates over the months.
+- Time series plots illustrating the changes in crime rates over time.
 - Bar charts comparing the types of crimes before and during the pandemic.

 ## Results